borhanedinee/nova-carta/README.md

 In this project, I gained valuable experience in:

-- Conceiving a complete mobile app, from designing the database to building both the backend and frontend.
+- Conception of a complete mobile app, from designing the database to building both the backend and frontend.
 - Implementing push notifications to keep users updated in real time.
 - Structuring the project using clean architecture principles.